1A3Dev/LC-BetterVehicleControls/README.md

 This mod improves the experience of using the Company Cruiser to make it more user friendly:

 - Customisable Keybinds (via the keybind settings in the pause menu)
-  - Vehicle movement
+  - Vehicle Movement
-  - Switching gears
+  - Switching Gears
-  - Manually center the steering wheel
+  - Manually Center Wheel
-  - Toggle magnet
+  - Toggle Magnet
     - This only works when you are within the range of the magnet.
 - Configuration Options
   - Automatic Gearbox